 - 150% The 150% timeframe of degree programs is, for example, 3 years for a 2-year degree and 6 years for a 4-year degree.
-In violating the 150% maximum timeframe restriction, a student is no longer eligible for federal student aid and often institutional college aid, as well. - 200% The 200% timeframe of degree programs is, for example, 4 years for a 2-year degree and 8 years for a 4-year degree. - 67% pace term The minimum pace each semester to achieve the program within the maximum timeframe.

-Attempted credit, attempted hours - any courses that are on the transcript, whether withdrawn, passed, or failed.
+In violating the 150% maximum timeframe restriction, a student is no longer eligible for federal student aid and often institutional college aid, as well. - 67% pace term The minimum pace each semester to achieve the program within the maximum timeframe. - Attempted credit, attempted hours any courses that are on the transcript, whether withdrawn, passed, or failed.